nkmashaev/BoundaryLayer/README.md

 ## Result

-The outcome is a computed field with distribution of skin friction coefficient over the plate
+The outcome is a computed field with the distribution of skin friction coefficient over the plate